SchokiCoder/hui/docs/goals.md

 Make the path delimiter configurable.

 ## v1.4.0 GNU-style command line operands
-Add GNU-style operands as alias to the POSIX ones.
+Add GNU-style options as aliases to the POSIX ones.